8 Formatting Tips for Perfect Tables in Microsoft Word

-Excel makes auto-filling a sequence of numbers very easy.
-Word 2013 does not and you may have to resort to a manual job.
+Microsoft Excel makes auto-filling a sequence of numbers very easy.
+Microsoft Word does not and you may have to resort to a manual job.
 There is a simpler way.

 Create a new column for the serial numbers if it does not exist.
 Select this column by positioning the mouse over the column.

 With the column selected, go to Home > Paragraph > Click the Numbering button for inserting a numbered list.

 A number sequence is inserted in the column automatically.